cytopia/devilbox/docs/maintenance/update-the-devilbox.rst

 1. Ensure containers are stopped and removed/recreated (``docker-compose stop && docker-compose rm``)
 2. Ensure desired branch, tag or commit is checked out or latest changes are pulled
 3. Ensure ``.env`` file is in sync with ``env-example`` file
+4. Ensure all of your custom applied vhost-gen templates are in sync with the default templates

 Checklist Docker images